 Make Certain the Scale is Not Moved

 Digital scales are much more sensitive than the old needle scales and if the item on the scale is not totally still, or if the scale is moved, even slightly during the weighing process, then the weight the scale reads will not be correct.
+It frequently occurs on a smaller scale like a kitchen milligram scale.

 If your scale is set where the wind from your air conditioning vent or a fan can be blowing on it this can affect the readings.
 Make sure the air around the scale is still.